tonethar/IGME-230-Fall-2018/syllabus.md

 ### Homework (15%)
 Completing the HW and in-class exercises is essential to learning the course material.
 You can expect an average of one HW assignment per class meeting.
 Keep an eye on the mycourses dropboxes for the dues dates of these assignments.

 Homework and ICEs will NOT be accepted late without a valid excuse (procrastination, and missing the dropbox by 1 minute, are not valid excuses).

-If you feel you have legitimate excuse, please contact the professor outside of class either by email or during office hours.
+If you feel you have legitimate excuse, please contact the professor in **advance** either by email or during office hours.

 **Important!** - When you submit web file (HTML,CSS,JavaScript) to mycourses dropboxes, they (or the folder they are contained in) must be zipped.
 If you do not do so, mycourses will strip out all of the CSS and JavaScript, and leave you with a non-functioning and ugly web page.
 Unzipped assignments will therefore usually receive a grade of zero.